 At age 16, Huntsman worked a behind-the-scenes position at Good Morning America.
 By her own admission, she disliked it so much that she contemplated giving up on television “forever”.
 While attending the University of Pennsylvania, Huntsman interned for Diane Sawyer.
 In 2012, during and after her father’s presidential campaign, Huntsman appeared as a political commentator for ABC News in Washington, D.C., and Good Morning America in New York City.
 In 2013, she was listed as number 26 on the Forbes 30 under 30 list of up and coming members of the media.

 Dagen McDowell • Fox Business

-McDowell graduated from Wake Forest University with a degree in Art History.
+McDowell graduated from Wake Forest University with a degree in art history.

 There are notables not on this list because they actually majored in journalism.
-We also used Wikipedia as a constant reference because many of the news entities (for some strange reason) decline to include education backgrounds in the posted bios of their on-air celebrities.
+We also used Wikipedia as a consistent reference because many of the news entities (for some strange reason) decline to include education backgrounds in the posted bios of their on-air celebrities.

-And this is just on the anchor level.
+And this is just on the broadcast level.
 There are probably many others on the print/blog side, that have earned the right to be called journalists, sitting right next to those who do not and it’s no wonder why we get “news” and narratives we can’t trust.

 BTW: the majority of black on-air personalities today actually had to complete classes/majors in the disciplines of the journalism profession BEFORE they got jobs in the business; a prerequisite many of their white counterparts have successfully bypassed.